Places to Visit in Rajasthan: A List of the Best Options

-The desert city, aptly named the ‘Golden City,’ commands attention got its generous sprinklings of historical monuments.
+The desert city, aptly named the ‘Golden City,’ commands attention for its generous sprinklings of historical monuments.
 Jaisalmer’s most interesting monument is the Jaisalmer Fort, with a quarter of the population still residing inside the living fort.
 Set in the sandy expanse of the Thar Desert, it’s the second oldest fort in Rajasthan, built in the early 12th century.
 It has gargantuan yellow sandstone walls at the top of a hill, making it visible from miles away.
 An extremely imposing structure that only becomes better during the evening when its lit.
 The city also has old havelis, Jain temples, and spectacular camel rides in the desert.
-If you’re looking for another scenic touch to your trip, visit Ramdreva and the Gadsisar Lake.
+If you’re looking for another scenic touch to your trip, visit Ramdreva and the Gadisar Lake.
 Definitely one of the best places to visit in Rajasthan.

 Need a little inspiration for a route?
 Check this trip we planned for a client that included the great Jaisalmer.